Winding its way ...

 The Moselle Bike Trail

 Spend your bicycle vacation in the most famous wine growing region of Germany along one of the most beautiful rivers.
 Admire the "Kaiserthermen" (Emperor‘s hot springs) and the Porta Nigra - historical buildings of first rank in the Roman city of Trier.
-By bike you reach famous towns like Bernkastel Kues, Traben Tarbach, Cochem, Neumagen Dhron (the oldest German wine town) and Enkirch, a jewel of the regional medieval "Fachwerk" (Tudor style) architecture.
+By bike you reach famous towns like Bernkastel Kues, Traben Trarbach, Cochem, Neumagen Dhron (the oldest German wine town) and Enkirch, a jewel of the regional medieval "Fachwerk" (Tudor style) architecture.
 Visit Castle Eltz and enjoy romantic stretches on your ride.
 In the evening you find pleasure in regional delicacies brought to you by select restaurants.
 And don‘t fail to taste the art of the local winegrowers!

 1. day Arrival in Trier